 #10.
 Break Out of the Monotony

 Don’t let monotony settle into your marriage.
 Keep the excitement by being your best and pursuing your spouse as you did when you were dating.
 When life within a union becomes boring, it could drift towards harmful temptations.
-A union that is drifting is the most vulnerable against issues that can destroy a marriage.
+A union that is drifting is the most vulnerable to issues that can destroy a marriage.

 If you find yourself disinterested in your spouse or feeling depressed about where you’re at in life, make some changes to spice up your lives.
 Add some excitement to your daily routines: take a holiday, go on a picnic, start a project together.
 Do something different at least once in a fortnight and break the pattern.